Rooibos (Red Bush Tea)

 Frequently asked questions about Rooibos (Red Bush Tea)

-Reported potential side effects may include: Generally very well tolerated as a daily beverage; rare digestive upset has been reported.
+For most healthy adults, Rooibos is well tolerated at studied doses.
+Reported effects can include: Generally very well tolerated as a daily beverage; rare digestive upset has been reported.
 Allergic-type reactions to rooibos polyphenols are uncommon but possible.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Rooibos is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Hepatically metabolized medications: theoretical interaction at high extract doses warrants monitoring.
+Possible interactions include: Hepatically metabolized medications: theoretical interaction at high extract doses warrants monitoring.
 Antihypertensive medications: possible additive effect via ACE modulation; monitor blood pressure.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)